-Description:This coin was minted during the reign of Constantine the Great, who became the Western Roman Emperor in 306 and ruler of the entire Roman Empire after defeating the Emperor Licinius in the east in 324.
+Description:This coin was minted during the reign of Constantine the Great in the Roman city of Lugdunum, which is present-day Lyon, France.
+Constantine became the Western Roman Emperor in 306 and ruler of the entire Roman Empire after defeating the Emperor Licinius in the east in 324.
 Son of St. Helena, Constantine is known as the first Christian Roman Emperor and in 313, he announced toleration of Christianity in the Edict of Milan.
-Constantine also transformed the ancient Greek colony of Byzantium into the new Eastern Roman capital city of Constantinople, where this coin was minted.
+Constantine also transformed the ancient Greek colony of Byzantium into the new Eastern Roman capital city of Constantinople.

 The obverse side of this ancient coin depicts the twin brothers Romulus and Remus, suckling on a she-wolf with 2 stars above.
 In Rome's foundation myth, the child twins were abandoned and then saved by a she-wolf that found and suckled them.
 Romulus and Remus survived and eventually founded the city of Rome.
 The image of the she-wolf suckling the twins became an iconic representation of the city and its founding legend.